5 Things Orthodox Christians Should Know About Reformed Christianity

 6. Admit what you don’t know.
 If you don’t know something, be honest, admit to it, and try to get an answer later.

 7. Know where you agree.
-Orthodox and Reformed have many things in common, including our high regard for Scripture and the Fathers, and the dogmas of the Trinity and the Incarnation (among other things).
+Orthodox and Reformed Christians have many things in common, including our high regard for Scripture and the Fathers, and the dogmas of the Trinity and the Incarnation (among other things).
 Knowing these things helps strengthen kinship and makes the conversation more productive.

 Share this post